Jewellery Guides

 What is a diamond halo ring?

 A halo is the addition of gemstones (typically diamonds) around the main, centre stone of an engagement ring.
-A simple, classic diamond halo engagement ring will feature round melee diamonds, set in a pavé or scallop style - a refined, and timeless style.
-Alternatively, halos can be designed in a much more intricate and elaborate fashion, from metal work crafted as floral motifs to bold, calibre cut Art Deco designs.
+A simple, classic diamond halo engagement ring will feature round melee diamonds set in a pavé or scallop style – a refined, and timeless style.
+Alternatively, halos can be designed in a much more intricate and elaborate fashion, from metalwork crafted as floral motifs to bold, calibre cut Art Deco designs.

 A halo ring features a series of tiny diamonds around the centre stone